pinouchon/pinouchon.github.io/_posts/2016-02-02-where-are-you-on-the-eliezer-scale.markdown

 Also, higher rated ideas on this scale tend to require fundamental research and overall harder reasoning, including increased risk.

 What I would like to do, is simply ask the question: are you happy with where your project/product/research ends up on this scale ?
-I think we should, as a species, value more highly rated ideas more highly.
+I think we should, as a species, value more highly items that rank high on this list.
 (And besides, finding a glitch in the universe would be pretty cool).